Relationship counselling in Limerick with Colette Linehan. Learn how counselling can support you by Creating Calm Counselling

 Structured CBT Talk Therapy adopts the following format: Each session opens with a mood check, previous homework is reviewed, the agenda for the session is set, specific topics are worked on and further homework is given.

-Having worked as a CBT Therapist for 13 years now, I have witnessed first-hand how the using the structured approach of CBT has helped many clients!
+Having worked as a CBT Therapist for 13 years now, I have witnessed first-hand how using the structured approach of CBT has helped many clients!

 What does CBT “Homework” involve?